stupidoasif/OctraTestnet/README.md

 • Use Command `4` For Encrypt
 • Use Command `5` For Decrypt

-Keep doing transactions, you can also use other commands like `6` & `7` for private Transfer & Claim.
+Keep doing transactions, you can also use other commands like `6` & `7` for private Transfer & Claim , Use Address From Explorer: https://octrascan.io/

 📢 **JOIN TG FOR UPDATES**: [t.me/EarnByAbhi23](https://t.me/EarnByAbhi23)